| Appendix 5: Articles

 farming system.
 Therefore, investment is focused on rural

+poor, agriculture, natural resources and infrastructure.
 In this content, I have the pleasure in informing this

 conference Myanmar's experience in investing in irrigation